Uniview

 EntryImportEnvironment

-Default@uniview/runtimeWeb Worker, Main thread
+Default@uniview/react-runtimeWeb Worker, Main thread

-WebSocket Client@uniview/runtime/ws-clientNode.js, Deno, Bun (connects to Bridge)
+WebSocket Client@uniview/react-runtime/ws-clientNode.js, Deno, Bun (connects to Bridge)

-WebSocket Server@uniview/runtime/ws-serverNode.js, Deno, Bun (Deprecated)
+WebSocket Server@uniview/react-runtime/ws-serverNode.js, Deno, Bun (Deprecated)

 For server-side plugins that connect to a Bridge server: